Madylune/animal-rescue/README.md

 # Animal Rescue
-It's a little platform game developed by [Madylune](https://github.com/Madylune).
+It's a little platform mobile game developed by [Madylune](https://github.com/Madylune).
+Your role is to save animals from men.
+If you fail, they will be eat by them.

 This game is developed with [Unity](https://unity.com/fr).